Tuition & Fees

 This is a two-step process:

-Baker is able to make an award only when a child’s admission file is complete.
-Applications filed on or before December 1st will be prioritized.
+Baker reviews and determines the tuition assistance award for qualifying families after a child’s admission file has been completed and submitted.
+Applications filed on or before December 16th will be prioritized.
 All information submitted is confidential.

 Tuition Assistance FAQs